tmzane/dotfiles/README.md

 # dotfiles

-My dotfiles for macOS and Linux
+My dotfiles for macOS and Linux.

 ## Install